steamship-core/steamship-langchain/README.md

 ### Summarize Audio (Async Chaining)

-This provides an example of using LangChain to process audio transcriptions obtained via Steamship's speech-to-text plugins (here, we use Whisper).
+This provides an example of using LangChain to process audio transcriptions obtained via Steamship's speech-to-text plugins (full source: [examples/summarize-audio](./examples/summarize-audio))

 A brief introduction to the Task system (and Task dependencies, for chaining) is provided in this example.
 Here, we use `task.wait()` style polling, but time-based